ContainerSolutions/reveal-md/slides.md

 ---
 title: Title of the talk

-hideFirstSlide: true
+subtitle: This is a very long subtitle
-subtitle: subtitle
+authors: This is the clever author
-authors: Loredana & Maarten
+email: "heythisisanemail@container-solutions.com"
-email: "maarten@moretea.nl"
+job-title: Job position important
 ---

 # Bio